s7chak/NuPulse/README.md

    This will launch the app in your browser at [http://localhost:3000](http://localhost:3000).

-2. Select a date and time using the date picker.

-3. Click the "Count" button to start the countdown or count up.

-4. Optionally, enter a name for the selected date and click the "Save" button to store it as an anniversary or event.
+2. Explore news articles, trends, and perform searches.

-5. Toggle the theme between light and dark by clicking the "Toggle Theme" button.
+3. Customize your theme by toggling between light and dark modes.

+4. Utilize the hands-free audio feature for news summaries.

 ## Build